slep2-0/WindowsRootkit/README.md

 I will not teach you how to patch the KPP and the DSE.

-**PLEASE NOTE: That if you try to load this driver via service creation, IT WILL NOT WORK.
-Since the driver is only meant to be loaded reflectively with KDMapper.**
+**PLEASE NOTE: If you build the driver and not use the binaries, please check if you want the driver to be loaded reflectively by uncommenting the #define DRL.
+If you want it to load via service just build without uncommenting.**

 This is it for the important note.